pytaunay/GDELT-Hadoop/Impala/README.md

 	- [O] A verbose option to obtain more output from the command (--verbose | -v)
 	- [O] A help message (--help | -h)

+* skel/*.sql : Contains the skeleton of the Impala queries to create the aggregate query that will create the tables for historical data, daily updates, and aggregate data.
+The script gdelt_create.sh copies the skeleton files, then populates them with the variables specified at the beginning of the script.
+It then creates a single query file named "create_aggregate.sql", which is then passed to Impala.

 Usage
 -----------------------------
 1. Edit the file gdelt_create.sh to reflect your local Hadoop cluster configuration